CATEGORY: MORE PORT TOWNSEND

 Once upon a time, long ago and far away, in the land of Siberia, near the edge of Mongolia—–there lived an old woman—WHO—was the Mistress of Four Cows!
 She lived in a little round hut called a yurt that was all made of skins and had a smoke hole right in the center.
 And she kept her cows in a broad field nearby where they ate grass every day in the summer time.

-One day when she was out in the field tending her three cows she found a fern growing in the grass.
+One day when she was out in the field tending her four cows she found a fern growing in the grass.
 Now ferns are extremely rare in Siberia and considered very good luck, so the Mistress of Four Cows was overjoyed!
 She picked the fern; she took it home and put it under her pillow.
 The next morning when she awakened, what should be sitting beside her on her bed but a beautiful maiden dressed all in green.
 This maiden was more beautiful than mind could conceive or words could describe.
 The Mistress of Four Cows embraced the girl and said, “Now I have got myself a daughter.
 Your name will be The Fern Girl.”
 And she loved her as her own child.

 Now in that same land, there lived a stalwart and handsome young man who was also the prince of the kingdom.
 His name was Gorno Kyren; and Gorno Kyren was a GREAT HUNTER.